russellmatt66/GPU-samples/BinarySearch/README.md

 - Analyze gtx960 kernel benchmarking data
     - `./numiter` simulates the algorithm and obtains an exact value for the number of iterations it takes to find all the particles.
     - Obtain CPU execution statistics and compare speedup
-        - Validated `binarysearch.c`
+        - Created bash script for automating the benchmarking + Python wrapper around it
-            - Remove validation code, and wrap python + bash around it to automate benchmarking
+        - Next step is to get all the data, and then write Python for parsing the `perf stat` output into a `.csv` containing runtime
-- Implement an ML model using sklearn in order to predict the execution configuration performance for corrupt data.
+- Implement an ML model using `sklearn` in order to predict the execution configuration performance for corrupt data.
     - For large data volumes, the output from the CUDA timer library is incoherent, necessitating the usage of models for predicting their performance

 (2) Run project on RTX 2060